mredrejo/cassette_harvester/README.md

 We provide examples for one strain, but a loop in a bash script is recommended for multiple genome annotations and multiple strains.

+> [!TIP]
+> To avoid errors in downstream processes, we recommend the use of short filenames, without spaces.

 #### **STEP 1: Genome annotation with Bakta.**
 A fresh annotation of your genome is highly recommended to obtain fully comparable results.

 ```bash
 conda activate bakta #we advise the use a dedicated environment for bakta
 cd refs